filletofish/http-sniffer/README.md

 # http-sniffer
 This project was created as a homework given at Computer Networks class in BMSTU.
-The task was to write a sniffer, to sniff http POST requests with content-type url-uncoded.
+The task was to write a sniffer, to sniff http POST requests with content-type urlencoded.

 ####Compilation: